-After a long day of sausage duels, these apps can help you get the sleep you need.
+After a long day of sausage duels, these sleep apps can help you get the sleep you need.

 You need somewhere between 7 and 9 hours of sleep each night to stay healthy.
 If you pull that off you’ll end up spending about a third of your life in Slumberland.
 That’s WAY longer than you’ll spend sausage-duelling (we hope).